Mushebeq/deemix/README.md

 The `--portable` flags creates a local folder for the configs allowing to start the app without creating permanent folders on the host machine.

 ## Feature requests
-Before asking for a feature [check this out](/RemixDev/deemix-pyweb/src/branch/main/FEATURES.md)
+Before asking for a feature make sure it isn't an already open issue on the repo

 # License
 This program is free software: you can redistribute it and/or modify